hostnet/accessor-generator-plugin-lib/README.md

 Since version 2.8.0, the support of accessor generation of parameterized collections has been added.
 With this addition, the requirement of PHP 7.1 has been added due to the need of `ReflectionConstant`, which was added in PHP 7.1.

 Imagine having an entity that holds an `ArrayCollection` to another entity that holds parameters.
-For exmaple:
+For example:
 ```php
 $task = new Task();
 $task->setParam(MyParamEnum::I_CLIENT_ID, 123456);